Key takeaways:

 Throw away your used needle and any finished pens into the sharps container.

-That said, your healthcare provider may tell you to inject Lantus at a specific time of day, such as in the morning or at bedtime.
+That said, your prescriber may tell you to inject Lantus at a specific time of day, such as in the morning or at bedtime.
 In this case, it’s best to follow their instructions.

-Reusing needles for insulin can increase your risk of contamination.
+Reusing needles for insulin can increase your risk of contamination and infection.
 It can also affect how much insulin you receive, especially if the needle changes shape or becomes blocked.
 Your injections may also be more painful and more likely to cause lumps under the skin.

 Before injecting Lantus, it’s a good idea to inspect your vial or pen.
 Insulin can go bad if it’s not stored properly, or if its expiration or use-by date has passed.
 Your insulin should be clear and free of any particles.
 If it doesn’t look this way, don’t use it.